BETTER THAN HAPPY – Episode 150

 My eyes.
 What would I do without these eyes.
 I have taken advantage of them, left them unprotected in the sun.
 I don’t go in for eye-checkups.
 And I don’t eat my carrots.
 (Do you remember that…when you were young were you always told to eat your carrots for your eyes?)

 I am so grateful – grateful to tears – for my body.
 The parts that I understand and see working to serve me, as well as the parts I don’t understand – the parts that cause me discomfort.

 What about the people in my life?
 Can I be grateful for ALL the people in my life in the same way I am grateful for all the parts of my body?
 The people that I understand and love and am so incredibly grateful for.
 As well as the people that haven’t been what I thought they ought to be.
 The people that I don’t understand or the people who even grind on me painfully.
 Is it possible that ALL the people in my life are, in whatever way they come, enabling me to be and do what I truly desire to be and do?

 Jody Moore poses the question: What makes someone lovable?
 What makes someone worthy of my love, worthy of my gratitude?
 My gut reaction (see…my gut IS working for me…ha ha ha) is that someone is more lovable if they are selfless and kind, when they help me see myself as lovable.

 “What truly makes someone lovable to you is that YOU CHOOSE TO LOVE THEM.
 That’s it!”

-What make someone meritorious of gratitude is that I CHOOSE TO BE GRATEFUL FOR THEM.
+What makes someone meritorious of gratitude is that I CHOOSE TO BE GRATEFUL FOR THEM.

 If I love my body, it really has nothing to do with my body.
 My body is neutral.
 My body is a circumstance in the model.
-It has everything to do with me and my perception of my body.
+Rather, it has everything to do with me and my perception of my body.